mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

   <figcaption>Enhancing the wood grain effect by adding highlights using <em>fuzzy</em> pencil strokes.</figcaption>
 </figure>

+---

 ## Drawing Asphalt, Gravel, and Rocks

-When drawing sidewalks, roads, or any sort of rocky terrain I adapt the following technique to fit most situations.
-Layer up a few coats of watercolor using the paint brush, mix a darker variant of the base, and finally sketch in random pencil strokes to add texture. *Ble, ble, ble, ble, that's all folks.*
+When drawing sidewalks, roads, or any sort of rocky terrain I adapt the following process to fit most situations.

+1. Decide on a base color for the rocks.
+2. Paint several layers on top of each other using this base color and the paint brush tool.
+3. Mix up a darker variant of the base color.
+4. Sketch in random pencil strokes to add texture.

 ### Painting a Base